borgmatic

 As part of each backup, borgmatic streams a database dump for each configured database directly to Borg, so it's included in the backup without consuming additional disk space.
 (The exceptions are the PostgreSQL/MongoDB "directory" dump formats, which can't stream and therefore do consume temporary disk space.
 Additionally, prior to borgmatic 1.5.3, all database dumps consumed temporary disk space.)

-Also note that using a database hook implicitly enables both the read_special and one_file_system configuration settings (even if they're disabled in your configuration) to support this dump and restore streaming.
+Also note that using a database hook implicitly enables the read_special configuration option (even if it's disabled in your configuration) to support this dump and restore streaming.
 See Limitations below for more on this.

 Here's a more involved example that connects to remote databases: